Metal Shark Boats

 The boat is manned by two operators and three gunners or system operators.
 It can also accommodate up to four additional mission operators.

-Featuring lightweight flexible design, the boat can be configured with a variety of mission-specific equipment.
+Featuring a lightweight, flexible design, the boat can be configured with a variety of mission-specific equipment.
 It is capable of carrying and operating MK18 Mod 1 and Mod 2 mine countermeasures underwater vehicle systems.

 Armament and protection features